 - However, if antibiotics are to be included, their stock solutions should be filter sterilized prior to addition into the media.
 These antibiotics must be added after the media is cooled to about 45-50°C.

 - Mix well and pour into sterile Petri plates or tubes for slants.

 Alternatively, the commercially available MacConkey agar media powders can be used.
 Weigh the mixture of content as prescribed by the manufacturer.

 Store the media plates at 4°C until they are utilized.

 Add agar after adjusting the pH of the media.
 At acidic pH, agar hydrolyzes and results in soft agar plates.

 - Only presumptive identification is possible by observing colony morphology.
 However, for the final identification, they have to be subcultured, and confirmation tests should be done.

 - Some strains may show reduced growth, or they may fail to grow on this medium.

-- Increased levels of CO2 during incubation of MacConkey Agar plates has been reported to reduce growth and recovery of a number of strains of Gram-negative bacilli.
+- Increased levels of CO2 during incubation of MacConkey Agar plates have been reported to reduce the growth and recovery of a number of strains of Gram-negative bacilli.